The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Background Theory

 \subsubsection{MInt Algorithm}

 The MInt algorithm is the only known symplectic algorithm for propagation of the MMST Hamiltonian.\cite{Church2018, Cook2023} The Hamiltonian is split into two parts such that,

 and the MInt algorithm integrates both sub-Hamiltonians exactly.
-Here, we derive the MInt algorithm with the ZPE parameter such that it can be directly compared with the Spin-MInt algorithm.
-One may note that if the diabatic potential matrix is traceless, $\bo{V}(R)$, which is common in spin-mapping approaches,\cite{Runeson2019} this term is zero.
+Here, we include the ZPE parameter for direct comparison with the Spin-MInt algorithm.
+If the diabatic potential matrix is traceless, which is common in spin-mapping approaches,\cite{Runeson2019} the last term is zero.
 The flow map for the algorithm is as follows,\cite{Church2018, Cook2023}

 where the overall evolution for a timestep, $\Delta t$, is performed by sandwiching the evolution of $H_{2,\textrm{MMST}}$ with two half timestep evolutions of $H_{1,\textrm{MMST}}$.
-In this notation $\Phi$ represents exact sub-evolution and $\Psi$ is approximate evolution.\cite{Cook2023} Evolution can be performed with the two sub-Hamiltonians swapped at an increased computational cost.\cite{Church2018, Cook2023}
+In this notation $\Phi$ represents exact sub-evolution and $\Psi$ is approximate evolution.\cite{Cook2023} Evolution can be performed with the two sub-Hamiltonians swapped at an increased computational cost, as shown in the Supplementary Material Table S.6.\cite{Church2018, Cook2023}

 The propagation equations are based on Hamilton's EOM where,\cite{Stock2005, Stock1997, Cook2023}

 which can be integrated exactly for each sub-Hamiltonian.

 For $H_{1,\textrm{MMST}}$, the only propagated variable is the nuclear position where,